voiceittech/voiceit3-websdk/README.md

 login and navigate to the "Settings tab" to view your Api Key and Token, both of which will be needed later on.
 Also, navigate to the "User Management" tab and click "Create a User".
 This will create a user with a User ID which will be needed later on.

 #### The Config File
-Before starting the Example, please navigate to php-example/config.php.
-Please replace the 'API_KEY_HERE' with your API Key, and 'API_TOKEN_HERE' with your API Token.
-And add the userId created in the User Management section before in place of the 'TEST_USER_ID_HERE'.
+Before starting the Example, please navigate to `VoiceItApi2WebSDK/php-example/config.php`.
+Please replace the `API_KEY_HERE` with your API Key, and `API_TOKEN_HERE` with your API Token.
+And add the userId created in the User Management section before in place of the `TEST_USER_ID_HERE`.

 #### Running the Example
-Start your server, pointing to the `php-example` directory as the document root directory.
+Start your server(Apache), pointing to the `VoiceItApi2WebSDK/php-example` directory as the document root directory.
 Now visit your server at its designated port in an appropriate browser, and you should see a demo login page.

 In the email input, type: `demo@voiceit.io`.
 In the password input, type: `demo123`.
 After submitting the form, further verification/enrollment methods will appear that you can test out.
-Please first do an enrollment, such as a face enrollment, then after a successful enrollment you can test the face verification method.
+Please first do an enrollment, such as a face enrollment, then after a successful enrollment you can test the face verification method (Note: you will need to give your browser both microphone and camera permissions to test the demo).

 ## Incorporating the SDK
 Parts of the Example can be incorporated for any specific use-case.
-Each type (voice, face, and video), and each action (enrollment, and verification with/without Liveness), can be implemented independently, providing a total of 27 different use-cases (such as voice-only verification, or face enrollment and video verification, or video-only verification w/ Liveness, to name a few).
+Each type (voice, face, and video), and each action (enrollment, and verification with/without Liveness), can be implemented independently, providing a total of 27 different use-cases (such as voice-only verification, or face enrollment and video verification, or video-only verification with Liveness, to name a few).
 For any such use-case, a backend and frontend implementation is required:

 ### Backend Implementation
 Please copy the folder `VoiceItApi2WebSDK/voiceit-php-backend` to you project root.